chrysillala/nextjs-blog/posts/optional-chaining.md

 console.log(menu.countPrice?.()); // "total 57000"
 ```

-Optional chaining is usually combined with Nullish Coalescing.
-You can read further here.
+Optional chaining is usually combined with [Nullish Coalescing](/posts/nullish-coalescing).

 *Optional Chaining is a new feature in ES2020.*